Th30n/cl-shake/design.md

 ### Textures

 All regular textures should be 1024x1024 pixels in size.
-The rendered uses top-left as origin of texture (UV) coordinates.
+The renderer uses top-left as origin of texture (UV) coordinates.
 Note, that Blender's origin is bottom-left, so the image should be flipped.